vivianchang2019/Home_Credit_Default_Risk/README.md

 --------------------

-### Second version:  Use Under-sampling and Over-Sampling (SMOTE) to fix imbalanced data problem.
+### version 2 :  Use Under-sampling and Over-Sampling (SMOTE) to fix imbalanced data problem.

 > Notebook : HCDR_02.ipynb